ubco-cmps/data550_course/class/project1.md

 Note: you do NOT need to answer the research questions!
 In this task we will only evaluate your ability to create research questions.

 1. Present and record the results of your EDA as a 5-min video.
-(20 marks)

 Important: I am not expecting any video-editing, fancy equipment, or even a slide presentation.
 I want to hear the results of the analysis from you in fewer than five minutes (!).